Museums have no borders,

 Find all translations

 Following the 25th General Conference of ICOM, held in Kyoto in 2019, ICOM decided that the Code should be reviewed and, if necessary, revised (141 Session of the Executive Board).
 Should the outcome of the review indicate the need of a revision, a vote on a revised code will be held during the 26th General Conference of ICOM in Prague.
 The process, which will include consultations with the ICOM Membership, will be coordinated by the ICOM Standing Committee for Ethics (ETHCOM).
-To ensure an outcome that is coherent with the revision of the museum definition, EHTCOM will work in close collaboration with the Standing Committee for the Museum Definition (ICOM Define).
+To ensure an outcome that is coherent with the revision of the museum definition, ETHCOM will work in close collaboration with the Standing Committee for the Museum Definition (ICOM Define).

 About ETHCOM